-- 32.1.1 An Employee is entitled to two (2) days of paid compassionate leave on each occasion an immediate family or household member dies or contracts or develops a life-threatening illness or injury. - 32.1.2 The parties agree that the nucleus of the definition of a traditional family blood/marriage) has changed, particularly in the areas of diversity and multiculturalism.
-This is particularly relevant in relation to kinship (a sharing of bonds, friendships, communion or origins etc), customs and religions where close bonds and relationships are formed.

-Should an Employee require Compassionate Leave for someone where they have a close bond or relationship as described, requests to access the entitlement to two (2) days of paid leave on each occasion will be considered on a case by case basis by the relevant Manager/Supervisor or delegate.

-- 32.1.3 Compassionate leave may be taken at a time of the Employee's choosing within a period commencing on the date of the death of the immediate family member of the Employee's household, or as detailed in 31.2.2, and ending 2 days after the funeral; or at some other time agreed with the Employer. - 32.1.4 The compassionate leave can be taken as a single continuous two (2) day period; two (2) separate days of one (1) day each; or any separate periods the Employee and Employer agree. - 32.1.5 With approval from, and in consultation with the Employer, the Employee may choose to use other leave entitlements (eg annual leave, long service leave) in addition to unpaid compassionate leave.
+- 32.1.1 An Employee is entitled to two (2) days of paid compassionate leave on each occasion an immediate family or household member dies or contracts or develops a life-threatening illness or injury; or if the Employee, or the Employee's spouse or de facto partner has a miscarriage. - Casual employees are entitled to up to 2 days of unpaid leave. - 32.1.2 The parties agree that the nucleus of the definition of a traditional family blood/marriage) has changed, particularly in the areas of diversity and multiculturalism.
+This is particularly relevant in relation to kinship (a sharing of bonds, friendships, communion or origins etc), customs and religions where close bonds and relationships are formed. - Should an Employee require Compassionate Leave for someone where they have a close bond or relationship as described, requests to access the entitlement to two (2) days of paid leave on each occasion will be considered on a case by case basis by the relevant Manager/Supervisor or delegate. - 32.1.3 Compassionate leave may be taken at a time of the Employee's choosing within a period commencing on the date of the death of the immediate family member of the Employee's household, or as detailed in 31.2.2, and ending 2 days after the funeral; or at some other time agreed with the Employer. - 32.1.4 The compassionate leave can be taken as a single continuous two (2) day period; two (2) separate days of one (1) day each; or any separate periods the Employee and Employer agree. - 32.1.5 With approval from, and in consultation with the Employer, the Employee may choose to use other leave entitlements (eg annual leave, long service leave) in addition to unpaid compassionate leave.